AY2526S2-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-A required field (name or email) is missing or invalid.
+A required field (name, phone, email, or address) is missing or in an invalid format.

     * 2a1.
 AddressBook shows an error message indicating the invalid field.